What are my responsibilities as a pension recipient?

 What if I am married and my spouse was born before 1946 and I was born after 1946.
 Can I still subtract the full amount of my pension, or am I limited to the $40,000 maximum amount for joint returns?

 For joint returns, the birth date of the oldest spouse is used to determine the pension subtraction, regardless of which spouse actually receives the pension.
-For example, if one spouse was born before 1946, the pension can be subtracted under the old rules.
-Similarly, if the older spouse was born in 1946 through 1952, the pension could be subtracted up to a maximum of $40,000, even if the spouse who actually receives the pension was born after 1952.
+For example, if one spouse was born before 1946, the pension can be subtracted as described in Pension Recipients born before 1946.
+Similarly, if the older spouse was born between 1946 and 1952, the pension can be subtracted up to a maximum of $40,000, even if the spouse who actually receives the pension was born after 1952.
+View information for Pension Recipients born between 1946 and 1952.

 Prior to 2012, I was able to designate a specific amount to be withheld from my qualified pension plan for State Withholding Tax.
 The current MI W-4P requires a percentage.
 Will the form be changed in the future to allow a specific dollar amount for withholding?